 Maze Featuring Frankie Beverly is an R&B group formed in the 1970’s.
 Maze signed a recording contract with Capitol Records in 1976, and released their debut album, Maze featuring Frankie Beverly, in 1977.
 From that album, the hit singles included “Happy Feelin’s”, “While I’m Alone”, and “Lady of Magic”, ultimately giving them their first gold record and earning Maze a devoted following.
 They also had success with the albums Golden Time of Day (1978), Inspiration (1979) and Joy and Pain (1980).

 About Indiana Black Expo, Inc.

 Indiana Black Expo, Inc. is a nonprofit 501(c)(3) statewide organization with 12 chapter affiliates.
 The mission of IBE is to serve as a voice and vehicle for the social and economic advancement of African-Americans.
 IBE is known for its two major fundraisers, Summer Celebration and Circle City Classic®.
 IBE provides year round youth and family programs, including its Indiana College & Scholarship Fair, Summer Internship Program, Circle City Classic® Scholarship Fund, State of Our Black Youth Report and Initiative, Parent Leadership Academy, Youth Media Institute, Statewide Anti-Tobacco Initiative, Education Conference, Youth Leadership Summit, Employment Opportunity Fair, and Minority Business Conference.
-IBE is currently responsible for the implementation of OpportunIndy as part of former President Barack Obama’s My Brother’s Keeper Program.
-The proceeds from Summer Celebration benefit its year-round youth and family initiatives.
+IBE is currently responsible for the implementation of the OpportunIndy as part of Barack Obama’s My Brother’s Keeper Program.